valeria20/qa-checklist-ai-docs/PRIVACY.md

 ## User Control
 - Users control what information is entered into Jira issues.
-- Users may remove generated checklists by using the “Clear saved checklist” function in the App.
+- Users may remove generated checklists by using the “Clear” function in the App.

 ## Contact
 If you have questions about this Privacy Policy, contact: